Eureka3301/FE-solver/README.md

 Extended element stiffness matrix were introduced.

-A single system for all nodes were written.
+A single system for all nodes shifts were written.

 ### function Kee(elems)
 input: elems - list of threes: nodes of element and element stiffness.
 Nodes are enumerated from 0.

 output: Kee - extended elastic matrix of stiffness.

+## Day 2.
+29.09.22
+Truss analysis.

+Matrix of extended elements stiffness were made for the truss.

+A single system for all nodes shifts were written.